romenrg/romenrg.github.com/source/_posts/2025-12-25-vibe-coding-vs-prompt-engineering-ai-and-the-future-of-software-development.markdown

 We’ve also had strong results creating **purpose-built agents**, each with a predefined role and context:

 - An RFC-writing agent
 - A product-manager-style agent focused on problem framing
-- A senior software engineer agent biased toward best practices, maintainability, and risk
+- A senior software engineer agent biased toward best practices, maintainability, and risk assessment

 These agents aren’t smarter models.
 They’re better *situated*.
 That turns out to matter more.

----

 ## AI Code Reviews: Free Value, Today